tlasica/blogyourmood.com/README.md

 About
 =====

-Internet service for tracking individual morale.
+Internet service for tracking individual morale or to build team happiness index.

-It is intended to be very simple by not asking users to login.
+It is intended to be very simple:
-Instead it propose unique URL for each user blog.
+* not asking users to login and instead it propose unique URL for each user blog.
+* record mood with one click
+* provide simple charts and statistics

-Serive is available at: www.blogyourmood.com
+Service is available online at: www.blogyourmood.com